-The logic model is a visual representation of the applicant's theory of change including short, medium and long-term outcomes.
-Applicants are not required to measure all components of the Theory of Change.
-However, the applicant's performance measures should be consistent with the program's Theory of Change and represent significant program activities.
-Applicants with multiple interventions should depict each intervention on a separate line.
-Logic Models must be submitted in eGrants and must not exceed 3 pages as printed out in the Application for Federal Assistance from the Review Tab of the application.
-A Logic Model Template word document is available in the Application Documents and Resources section of the grants page to assist in building the Logic Model.
+The Logic Model is a visual tool representing short, medium, and/or long-term outcomes.
+Applicants are not required to measure all components of the Logic Model.
+The applicant's performance measures should be consistent with the program's Logic Model and represent significant program activities.
+Applicants with multiple interventions should complete one Logic Model and depict each intervention on a separate line.
+Logic Models must be submitted in eGrants and must not exceed eight pages as printed out in the Application for Federal Assistance from the Review Tab of the application.